New Zealand forestry a first test in nationalist party's protectionist agenda

 “We recognize that log export is an option for many forest owners, but we don’t want that to be at the expense of domestic processing,” Hing said.

-Forestry owners say big companies already favor local processors and the proposals would have a disproportionate impact on small forest growers.
+Forestry owners say big companies already favour local processors and the proposals would have a disproportionate impact on small forest growers.

 They worry the prospect of curbed earnings would lead growers to hold off planting, reducing the supply of logs.